Equities

 Nothing contained herein should be construed as granting by implication, or otherwise, any licence or right to use any trademark displayed without the written permission of the owner.
 Statements contained in this material that are not historical facts are based on current expectations, estimates, projections, opinions and beliefs of MA Financial Group.
 Such statements involve known and unknown risks, uncertainties and other factors, and undue reliance should not be placed thereon.
 Additionally, this material may contain “forward-looking statements”.
 Actual events or results or the actual performance of a MA Financial Group financial product or service may differ materially from those reflected or contemplated in such forward-looking statements.
 Certain economic, market or company information contained herein has been obtained from published sources prepared by third parties.
 While such sources are believed to be reliable, neither MA Financial Group or any of its respective officers or employees assumes any responsibility for the accuracy or completeness of such information.
 No person, including MA Financial Group, has any responsibility to update any of the information provided in this material.

 © Copyright 2024 MA Financial Group.
 All rights reserved.
 The MA and MA Financial Group logos are registered trademarks of MAFG Operations Pty Ltd. We invest.
 We lend.
-We advise.’ is a trademark of MAFG Operations Pty Ltd. Facts and figures current as at 31 December 2023.
+We advise.’ is a trademark of MAFG Operations Pty Ltd. All facts and figures current as at 30 September 2024.

 This webpage is provided by MA Financial Group Limited (ACN 142 008 428) on behalf of MA Financial Group Limited and its related bodies corporate (referred collectively as MAF) for informational purposes only and is not a solicitation of any offer to buy or sell any security or other financial instrument or to participate in any trading strategy.
 Before acting on any information contained on this webpage, you should consider the appropriateness of the information having regard to your particular objectives, financial situation and needs and seek professional advice.
 Refer to the terms of use for further information.

-Linkedin icon
+Linkedin iconblue icon of camera

 Follow us